 On the last two days of that retreat, I wrestled hard with God.
 I asked Him why I felt strong jealousy, even anger towards that couple.
 I told Him I didn’t want to feel that way because they did no wrong to me, and I wanted to feel happy.
 Then, I heard God whispering this in my heart, “What I have for you is good, and they will not have it.
 I will guide you.
 I’m with you.”
 These kind words settled every rattling thought and emotion in me.

 My friend, are you discontent with where you are?
 Start a new storyline with a fresh perspective today.
-Your days are made uniquely for you, and no one else has the privilege to live and experience the wonder of your life rooted in Christ, more than enough for you to rejoice and be content here and now.
+Your days are made uniquely for you, and no one else has the privilege to live and experience the wonder of your life rooted in Christ.
+You have more than enough to rejoice and be content here and now.